jaspector

 Same as Taos County unincorporated areas.

-Typical processing time is 2-6 weeks for standard residential; 8-12 weeks for commercial or complex projects.
+Building permit processing times in unincorporated Taos County, NM typically run 2-6 weeks for standard residential; 8-12 weeks for commercial or complex projects.
 Road access affected by snow and avalanche closures during winter months..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Taos County, NM.
 The following work is generally exempt: Same exemptions as Taos County (portable structures under 200 sq ft, cosmetic repairs, etc.).
 Note: Confirm with Taos County LUA.
+When in doubt, confirm with the local building department before starting work.